Skip to main content

 Testing Smart Contracts with NCTL

 NCTL effectively simulates a live Casper network.
-The process for sending a Deploy to an NCTL-based network is therefore similar to doing so on a live network.
+The process for sending a Transaction to an NCTL-based network is therefore similar to doing so on a live network.

 Getting Started with NCTL

-Prior to testing a Deploy through NCTL, you should have the following steps accomplished:
+Prior to testing a Transaction through NCTL, you should have the following steps accomplished:

-2. Tested the Deploy using the Casper testing framework
+2. Tested the Transaction using the Casper testing framework

 3. Setup NCTL on your system